 7.)
 Moraine Lake, Alberta

-Close to the border with British Columbia, Moraine Lake is a totally eye-catching lake that has some incredible hiking trails around the shore.
+Close to the border with British Columbia, Moraine Lake is an eye-catching lake that has some incredible hiking trails around the shore.

 8.)
 Athabasca Falls, Alberta

-Really easy to visit, once here you can explore some of the trails and follow the routes over the falls that’s totally stunning when the water is high.
+Really easy to visit, once here you can explore some of the trails and follow the routes over the falls that are totally stunning when the water is high.